eccelerators/SimStm/README.rst

  lines size alines rvar

-Get the size of a lines object, which is the number of lines it contains currently.
+The ``lines size`` instruction gets the size of a lines object, which is the number of lines it contains currently.

 Lines Pointer Copy